eslint/rfcs/designs/2025-define-plugin/README.md

 `configs` is the only property `definePlugin` receives with a different shape than the output plugin object.

-- If `configs` is not provided, a default config is generated.
+- If `configs` is not provided, a default recommended config is generated.
 - `configs` may be provided as an object whose properties describe the configs to create.

 The following two sections describe those two behaviors.